 Top Things To Do In Solvang

-From museums to charming side streets, there’s plenty to do in this town that can easily fill a day.
+From museums to charming side streets, there’s plenty of things to do in Solvang that can easily fill a day.

 Bethania Lutheran Church